Campus Improvement Plan

 Evaluation Data Sources: 4-Year Plan, Endorsement Selection Form

-Strategy 1: 8th grade students participate in Guthrie campus visits to learn more about CTE Programs of Study.
+Strategy 1: 8th grade students participate in Guthrie campus visits and other career focus trips to learn more about CTE Programs of Study.

 Strategy's Expected Result/Impact: Students will determine if they want to pursue a career and technical opportunity.